 As you track how your prospects move from phase to phase in the buyer’s journey, you have the chance to create more personalized messaging, which makes it easier to collect better data and improve their experience.
 This will increase your customer lifetime value in the future.
 It will also help you shorten the sales cycle, which will enhance your lead conversation ratio.

 Sounds good, right?
 But how do you set up a strategy like that in the first place?

 Setting up an account-based marketing strategy is not hard.
 Different steps in the process need to be tackled, but all in all, it’s pretty straightforward.

 There are four phases in account-based marketing:

 Before you start, though, it’s helpful to determine what success means to you.
 What targets need to be reached to call something successful?
 After all, the only way to know if any strategy was successful is to know which goal it has to meet in the first place.
-Read our blog about setting up a marketing strategy if you need help.
+Read our blog about setting up a marketing strategy or about the marketing mix if you need help.